It's all a conspiracy I tell you!

 Conspiracy theories can certainly be silly, funny and ridiculous, but they can also be underhanded, hurtful, and dangerous.

 Even broken, mourning, families who have lost members to tragic events such as mass shootings, have been victimized by conspiracy theorists promoting lies and misinformation to increase the theorists' popularity and to enrich themselves.
 They made unfounded statements (since disproven) accusing the victims and survivors of being actors in a grand plot to further some nefarious cause etc, etc. A believer in "Pizzagate" made a cross country trip on an armed "rescue" mission to save children supposedly held captive in the basement of a restaurant in Washington DC.
 Only to discover when he got there, that it was all a lie.
-During his trip there, he made emotional, taped messages to his own children explaining his actions, why he needed to save the "imprisoned children" and how he hoped to see his family again.
+During his trip there, he made an emotional, taped message to his own children explaining that he needed to save the "imprisoned children" and how he hoped to see his family again.
 There was a pizzarea at his destination.
 It had no basement.
 There were no imprisoned children, just people making and eating pizza.
 The conspiracy theory had been widely publicized in the media.
 Most people laughed it off.
 The media did very little to counter the theory.
 Most simply dismissed it, assuming reason would prevail.

 Conspiracy promoters have their own agendas.
 Sometimes the agenda is to entertain but often it's to make fools of folks or to distract attention from the conspirator's own behavior or to increase their influence, hold on to power, or increase their wealth.